mendixta/ReadMe-Generator/README.md

 * Description
 * Installation
 * Etc.
 Turns out, it was a rather small and kinda obvious mistake that took a simple backspace to fix.
 Looking back at it now, the mistake was kinda silly.
+Another problem that came along with creating the TOC, was getting the links to work, I'm not sure if it was something that I did, but whenever I would click on one of the "links" in the TOC, only the first link would work and take you to it's corresponding section while the others wouldnt.
+I tried to google a solution for this problem but my code "seemed" fine compared to how other people would make a working TOC.
+It's the smallest problem that I have but it's the one that stressed me out the most.

 - Problem Number 2:
 Another problem that I had was that the license badges wouldnt display, I went on @Lukas-H's GitHub to find the different types of badges that can be used as well as the license links.
 After doing a little bit of research on how to display them, nothing really seemed to be working so I just left the functions bank because I didnt want to mess anything up, this is something I need to fix for the future.